Shake It Up season 1

 The first season of Shake It Up aired on Disney Channel from November 7, 2010 to August 21, 2011.
-The series revolves around two best friends, CeCe Jones (Bella Thorne) and Rocky Blue (Zendaya) as they try to deal with the cons of being on the most famous TV show Shake It Up, Chicago.
+The series revolves around two best friends, CeCe Jones (Bella Thorne) and Rocky Blue (Zendaya) as they try to deal with the pitfalls of being on the famous TV show Shake It Up, Chicago.
 Throughout the series, they try to keep their head in the game when it comes to school, babysitting, and being on time and prepared to perform on the show.
 This season filmed from July 2010 to March 2011.
 The pilot episode was filmed in February 2010.

 The first season consisted of 21 episodes.
 Bella Thorne and Zendaya appear in all of them.
 Davis Cleveland was absent for two episodes, Adam Irigoyen was absent for three, Roshon Fegan was absent for four and Kenton Duty was absent for nine.

 Premise

 Two best friends, Rocky Blue (Zendaya) and CeCe Jones (Bella Thorne) become dancing stars on their favorite show Shake It Up, Chicago with the help of Rocky's older brother, Ty (Roshon Fegan) and the girl's closest friend Deuce Martinez (Adam Irigoyen).
-Besides their career, they have to deal with the disadvantages of being on the show, such as keeping up with school, watching out for CeCe's younger brother, Flynn (Davis Cleveland), and dealing with other issues that involves with the show.
-They also deal with their competing frenemies, Gunther and Tinka Hessenheffer (Kenton Duty and Caroline Sunshine), who seems to usually annoy Rocky, CeCe, and the rest of the gang, but they sometimes bond with the group on certain occasions.
+Besides their career, they have to deal with the disadvantages of being on the show, such as keeping up with school, watching out for CeCe's younger brother, Flynn (Davis Cleveland), and dealing with other issues that involve being on the show.
+They also deal with their competing frenemies, Gunther and Tinka Hessenheffer (Kenton Duty and Caroline Sunshine), who usually annoy Rocky, CeCe, and the rest of the gang, but they sometimes bond with the group on certain occasions.
 The opening theme "Shake It Up" is performed by Selena Gomez and is included on the debut soundtrack of the series.

 Production and release

 The series was announced in late 2009 with casting auditions in October 2009.
 It was originally titled Dance, Dance Chicago, but it was officially announced on May 21, 2010 that the show was going to be called Shake It Up.
-Bella Thorne and Zendaya were cast as the female leads and Roshon Fegan from Camp Rock as a co-lead.
+Bella Thorne and Zendaya were cast as the female leads with Roshon Fegan from Camp Rock as a co-lead.
 Production of the series started in July 2010 and ended in March 2011.
 The series officially premiered on November 7, 2010 after the Hannah Montana one-hour special episode and Disney Channel ordered 21 episodes to roll out throughout the first season.